autonity/docs.autonity.org/content/docs/reference/api/oracle/_index.md

 Usage and Examples illustrate using the Oracle Contract's generated ABI and the `aut` tool's `contract` command to call the Oracle Contract address `0x47e9Fbef8C83A1714F1951F142132E6e90F5fa5D`.
 See `aut contract call --help`.

 Usage and Examples assume the path to the ABI file has been set in `aut`'s configuration file `.autrc`.
-The `Oracle.abi` file is generated when building the client from source and can be found in your `autonity` installation directory at `./common/acdefault/generated/Oracle.abi`.
+The `Oracle.abi` file is generated when building the client from source and can be found in your `autonity` installation directory at `./params/generated/Oracle.abi`.
 Alternatively, you can generate the ABI using the `abigen` `cmd` utility if you built from source (See [Install Autonity, Build from source code](/node-operators/install-aut/#install-source)).
 {{% /pageinfo %}}

 ## getPrecision

-Returns the precision to be used with price reports
+Returns the precision to be used with price reports.

 The precision is set as a constant to the integer value `10000000`.

-{{< card header="Info" title="Precision" subtitle="" footer="" >}}

-The precision is the multiplier applied to price data points before aggregation and calculation of a median price for a symbol by the Oracle Contract.
+The precision is the multiplier applied to price data points before aggregation and calculation of a median price for symbols by the Oracle Contract.
 Data consumers can convert the aggregated value to decimal places by dividing with the precision value.

+{{< card header="Example" title="Conversion to decimal places" subtitle="" footer="" >}}

 For example, the symbol price for a currency pair is submitted with the value `1.001`.
 The price is multiplied with precision `10000000`, giving `10010000` which is the value submitted for price aggregation in the Oracle Contract.
-A data consumer can use the precision to convert the on-chain aggregation value to decimal precision for their use case.
+A data consumer can use the precision to convert the L2 aggregation value to decimal precision for their use case.
 For example, a median price of `12971000` converts to `1.2791`.
 {{< /card >}}

 ### Parameters